All lawnmowers undergo the identical tests enabling us to gauge their performance, cutting ability and battery life.

 Ease of use

-We examine if all of the grass goes into the collecting bin or if some is left behind.
+We examine if all of the grass goes into the collecting bin of a lawnmower or if some is left behind.
 And, if there’s a bag full indicator, does it work?
 With a full bin, we test how easy it is to empty the grass cuttings and refit the bin.

 We measure the size of a load of a full bin on litres and takes notes on compression (some mowers compress the cut grass better than others, so you get more in).

-We measure how easy a mower is to clean after use, and if the wheels and blades easily accessible for user-service.
+We measure how easy a mower and grass trimmer is to clean after use, and if the wheels and blades or line is easily accessible for user-service.

-Finally, we see if a mower is easy to store and lift into storage.
+Finally, we see if the products is easy to store and lift into storage.

 Battery life and batteries